-Essentials of Biological Anthropology 9780393667431 Clark Spencer Larsen W. W. Norton 2018-09-14 4th

-Required Technology and Software

-- Canvas

-- Chrome, Safari, or Firefox

-Technical Support

-Technical support is available through the San Juan College Help Desk 24/7/365.
-The help desk can be reached at 505-566-3266 or by creating a ticket at San Juan College Help Desk.

-For tickets and password reset: San Juan College Help Desk

-For Canvas support information: Canvas Support

-Accessibility/Privacy Policies for all Technology Tools Used

-Accessibility/Privacy Policies for all Technology Tools Used

-Course Requirements

 (Total points may change slightly)

 COVID Safe Practices for Being on Campus

 Masks / cloth face coverings must be worn while on campus in accordance with the New Mexico public health order.
 If you feel that you cannot wear a mask due to health complications, please contact Disabilities Services:

 disabilityservices@sanjuancollege.edu or call (505) 566-3271.
-Hand sanitizer stations are at all building entrances, please "wash in, wash out"--clean your hands when you enter and before you leave.
+Hand sanitizer stations

+are at all building entrances, please "wash in, wash out"--clean your hands when you enter and before you leave.
 Classrooms and labs have been arranged to allow for social distancing; please respect your classmates and instructors by staying 6 feet away from everyone.
 You will be expected to disinfect your table or area prior to class and after class, cleaning products will be provided for this purpose.
 Check with your instructor for specific policies for their course.
 Please do not congregate in hallways or common areas, instead utilize our beautiful outside spaces and weather to visit with your friends and colleagues from a safe distance.

 If you have been in contact with anyone who has tested positive for COVID-19, has symptoms, or is waiting on test results, contact your instructor and DO NOT come to class.
 If you have tested positive, have symptoms or are waiting on test results, contact your instructor and DO NOT come to class.
 Your health care provider or the assigned contact tracer will let you know when it is safe for you to be around others.

 Student Support

 Student Services and Support

 The Student Support webpage provides information on counseling, tutoring, technical support, and many other support services available to San Juan College students.

 Student Support

 Academic Support

 Academic Support webpage provides information on academic advising, the library, Testing Center, and the honors program.

 Academic Support

 Participation and Attendance Policy

 If you want to succeed in this course, attendance is not optional.
 There will be information in the lectures and discussions that is not in the reading, making coming to class and taking notes very important.
 Remember you are paying for this class, so be here and get your money's worth!

 Other Classroom Policies and Expectations

-Late Papers/Missed Labs
+Late Papers/Exams

 No late papers/projects will be accepted without my approval.
-Labs can only be made up at specified times during the semester, and some labs may not be made up at all.
-The lowest lab score will be dropped from your grade.
-If you miss an exam, you have one week to make it up and 10% will be deducted from your total score.
-After one week, you will not be able to make up and exam.
+If you miss an exam, you must make it up within one week and 10% will be deducted from your total score.
+After one week, you will not be able to make it up.

 Plagiarism

 Plagiarism (passing off the words and/or ideas of another as your own) will not be tolerated.
-If a student intentionally plagiarizes, she runs the risk of failing the entire class.
+If a student intentionally plagiarizes, she runs the risk of failing the assignment and possibly the entire class.

 Equal Access

 Students who believe they may need academic accommodations due to physical, psychiatric or learning disabilities are encouraged to inform me as soon as possible at cooperan@sanjuancollege.edu or during my scheduled office hours.
 If you have special needs for campus emergency situations, please inform me immediately.
 If you have not already done so, I suggest you contact Laura Pate at the Advising/Counseling Center at (505)566-3271.
 They will work with you in verifying your disabilities and developing accommodation strategies.

 Student Work

 Student work may be used for anonymous assessment of the course.
 If you do not wish your work to be used, please let me know.